nicolaneo/KaggleTitanic/README.md

 9. Outcomes of survival or death are subsequently predicted using the optimised parameters.
 An accuracy on the training data is obtained.

 ON THE TEST DATA:
-10. Test data is prepared, using the same methods as with the training data.
+1. Test data is prepared, using the same methods as with the training data.
-11. Optimised parameters used to make survival or death predictions.
+2. Optimised parameters used to make survival or death predictions.

-## Discussion of raw data
+## Discussion and preparation of raw data

-## Preparing the data
+In the raw training data, there are missing values for the following features:
+- Age
+- Cabin

+The missing age values were filled by looking at the correlation data.
+The feature with highest correlation with passenger Age is PClass.
+So depending on the passenger class, the missing age is filled with the median passenger age in that class.
+There were much more missing Cabin values than actual available values, so filling these in using correlation coefficients would not produce as accurate results.
+So the missing values were put into their own category, "M" for missing.
+Since there is so much missing Cabin data, the numbers are removed and the letter pertaining to the deck is kept, so they are just categorised by deck.
+Decks are then grouped based on their similar features.

+Passenger Titles extracted from the Name feature are assigned a value (for convenience, it's easier to work with numbers rather than strings in MatLab matrices).
+Some of the less frequent Titles are combined with more frequent based on their similarities.

+Ticket number is dismissed as a feature, as their formats differ and it's assumed ticket number would not reflect probability of survival.